Intermesh/groupoffice-docs/developer/building-a-goui-module.rst

         this.albumsTable.store.loadData(entity.albums, false);
     });

-This concludes the first part of the series.
-Next part will be dedicated to the Acl Entity named reviews.
+This concludes the first part of the series. :ref:`The next part <extend_goui_module>` will be dedicated to the Acl Entity named reviews.